AndyLee1024/MisRCON/CVARHelp.md

 --------------------------------------
 ##### g_gameRules_bases=2
 	Non-zone restricted bases (Bases can be build in cities for events or server specific requirements etc.)
-##### g_gameRules_faction3-6_equip="itemclass;itemclass;..."
-	Faction equipment packs (semicolon seperated list).
-	The spelling needs to be exact and case sensitive, should invalid item classes be used it can cause your server requiring a full reset of your servers database (so stick to item classes defined in the itemspawnmanager).
-Double check everything and use copy&pase.
-	We defined some default ones beforehand, the item classes need to be looked up in the pak files:
-	Scripts.pak/GameSDK/Scripts/Spawners/ItemSpawnerManager.lua (only use classes not categories)

 New Messaging CVars (Whitelisted only):
 ---------------------------------------